 You know, a lot of guys mess around with married women, but you’re the only one I know who robs a joint just to pay back the husband.

 True fulfillment comes from sacrificing something for someone with no expectation or benefits.
 Driver acts as a surrogate husband and father to Irene and Benicio without asking for her love in return.
 He puts his freedom at risk to protect them from Standard’s prison debts.
 He kills anyone who intends to bring them harm.
-His life is fulfilled from his selfless acts and that alone gives him the strength to face death.
+He has a purpose in life.

 Drive: The Structure